ismailakkila/cryptobank-ios/README.md

 ![Alt text](/screenshots/screenshot-buildsettings-bitcode.png?raw=true "Bitcode")

 Hit the Play Button to allow the xCode to compile and build.
-If successful, the iOS Simulator would automatically launch
+If successful, the iOS Simulator should automatically launch.

 ## Built With